htetjoestar/gameofuofc/README.md

-# gameofuofc
+# The Game Of UofC
-# This is The Game Of UofC
+# CPSC 233 Lecture 2 Group 06-03